 - Do a task if you don’t feel safe or qualified to do so.

-- Start extra work without the Poster agreeing to pay more.
+- Start extra work without the customer agreeing to pay more.
 Use the increase price feature and wait until they've accepted before you start any additional work.

-We understand that being in a dispute is stressful and that you want a fair outcome.
-We hope these tips will help you come to an agreement about your task.
+We understand that being in a dispute is stressful but we hope these tips will help you come to an agreement.

 If you’ve already tried these tips and haven’t come to a resolution within 48 hours, please read through Airtasker’s dispute process here.